List of content you will read in this article:

 This is often referred to as latency.
 PING is the most popular method of troubleshooting any link.
-For an answer, it will respond or echo.
+For example, it will respond or echo.
 Ping sends a packet containing the message "PING" to a server/host and receives a copy of the message from that host/server.
 Ping determines the "Round Trip Time" (or RTT) needed for a packet to hit a specific server or host.

 One of the most commonly used methods for troubleshooting, monitoring, and diagnosing network access problems is the ping command.
-Ping sends one or more ICMP (Internet Control Message Protocol) Echo Request packets to a designated network destination IP and waits for a response.
+Linux Ping sends one or more ICMP (Internet Control Message Protocol) Echo Request packets to a designated network destination IP and waits for a response.
 When the shipment arrives at its destination, it receives an ICMP echo reply.

 The ping command has the following syntax: